lucatume/wp-browser/README.md

 wp-browser
 ==========

-WordPress extension of PhpBrowser for Codeception.
+A WordPress specific extension of PhpBrowser for Codeception.

-The package includes a class extending Codeception PhpBrowser module that adds WordPress related assertions for <code>cest</code> and <code>cept</code> tests and an extension of Codeception own Db module meant to allow for more comfortable WordPress specific database handling and testing.
+The package includes a class extending Codeception PhpBrowser module to adds WordPress related assertions for <code>cest</code> and <code>cept</code> tests and an extension of Codeception own Db module meant to allow for more comfortable WordPress specific database handling and testing.

 ## Installing